Bobby Cox: Accomplishments

-On September 17, 2010, Cox was ejected for the 158th time in his Major League coaching career during the second inning of a Braves game against the New York Mets; he currently holds the all-time record for most ejections (set on August 14, 2007, with his 132nd), previously held by John McGraw.
-By a strange twist of fate, his first ejection happened while managing of the Braves in a game against the Mets on May 1, 1978.
+On September 17, 2010, Cox was ejected for the 158th time in his Major League coaching career during the second inning of a Braves game against the New York Mets; he holds the all-time record for most ejections (set on August 14, 2007, with his 132nd), previously held by John McGraw.
+Coincidentally, his first ejection happened while managing the Braves in a game against the Mets on May 1, 1978.
 Unlike McGraw, Cox did not have a reputation for having a fiery temper and Cox generally only got ejected to prevent his players from being ejected.
+He developed a reputation for being fiercely protective of his players, but unlike other frequently ejected managers such as Earl Weaver, it was never seen as personal when he threw himself between his players and an umpire, and there were no grudges held between Cox and the umpires who ejected him.
+One umpire who ejected Cox multiple times was even quoted as saying that if he were a player, he'd want to play for Cox.
 In the 158 games from which Cox was ejected, his teams had a winning percentage of .385.
 In a July 2006 game, Cox was unable to save outfielder Jeff Francoeur from ejection; speaking with Atlanta Journal-Constitution beat writer David O'Brien, Francoeur recounted his manager's advice after both men had been sent to the Braves clubhouse:

-"I’m like, ‘What do I do?’
-He said, ‘Go have a couple cold beers and get in the cold tub or something and relax.
-And then you’ll probably have to write a $500 check.
+"I'm like, 'What do I do?'
+He said, 'Go have a couple cold beers and get in the cold tub or something and relax.
+And then you'll probably have to write a $500 check.
 Or you can do what I do, write a $10,000 one and tell them when it runs out, let me know'."